openSUSE/news-o-o/_posts/2008-03-01-people-of-opensuse-marcus-rueckert.markdown

 - People of openSUSE
 ---

-This week we travel back to the main center of the openSUSE development, NÃ¼rnberg, to meet Marcus 'darix' Rueckert - openSUSE packager, and openSUSE Build Service content administrator among other stuff.
+This week we travel back to the main center of the openSUSE development, Nürnberg, to meet Marcus 'darix' Rueckert - openSUSE packager, and openSUSE Build Service content administrator among other stuff.

 <!-- more -->
 <table border="0" >